stevensudit/Corvid/README.md

 HISTORY

-This is a fork of the original Corvid library, which didn't take advantage of C++20 features.
+This is a fork of the original Corvid library, which was written for C++17.
+It was initially called Corvid20, but now that since it's move past that, the version number has been removed.

-Rather than try to update it in place, it made more sense to make a new project and move code over, bit by bit, cleaning and upgrading it as I went.
-This approach enabled me to switch from MSVC to clang and gcc, which has resulted in more-compliant code, and to use GitHub Copilot and ChatGPT to help with the more tedious parts of the process.
+With the C++17 version, rather than try to update it in place, it made more sense to make a new project and move code over, bit by bit, cleaning and upgrading it as I went.
+This approach enabled me to switch from MSVC to clang, which has resulted in more-compliant code, and to use GitHub Copilot and ChatGPT to help with the more tedious parts of the process.
 I also got rid of Google Test, just to simplify things, switching to the header-only Accutest, which is referenced but not bundled.

 CONTENTS